MicrosoftDocs/ATADocs/ATPDocs/classic-uninstall-sensor.md

 ---
-title: Uninstall Microsoft Defender for Identity sensor
+title: Classic portal -Uninstall Microsoft Defender for Identity sensor
-description: This article describes how to uninstall the Microsoft Defender for Identity sensor from domain controllers. ms.date: 12/22/2020 ms.topic: how-to
+description: Classic portal - This article describes how to uninstall the Microsoft Defender for Identity sensor from domain controllers. ms.date: 12/22/2020 ms.topic: how-to
 ---

-# Uninstall the Microsoft Defender for Identity sensor
+# Classic portal: Uninstall the Microsoft Defender for Identity sensor

 This article describes how to uninstall the [!INCLUDE [Product long](includes/product-long.md)] sensor from domain controllers for the following scenarios: